Second quantized quantum field theory based on invariance properties of locally conformally flat space-times: Introduction

-String Theory is an interesting development over the last few decades in which novel models are postulated for the underlying geometry of space-time and structures which it carries as is studied extensively in the work of Green {\em et al.} [9] and many others.
-There are 5 versions of string theory and it is thought that the string theories are 5 different perturbative expansions of a theory known as M-theory [10,11].
+String Theory is an interesting development over the last few decades in which novel models are postulated for the underlying geometry of space-time and structures which it carries as is studied extensively in work of Green {\em et al.} (2012) and many others.
+There are 5 versions of string theory and it is thought that the string theories are 5 different perturbative expansions of a theory known as M-theory (Lambert, 2012; Becker, 2007).
 M-theory is a supersymmetric theory as is the theory that we will describe.
 However, unlike string theory, the outputs of our theory are Feynman amplitudes for the electroweak force and a clear path to the strong force seems apparent.

-Supersymmetry (SUSY) has been considered in QFT for a considerable length of time because of its possible benefit for eliminating divergences, its properties with respect to grand unified theories (GUTS) (since at 1 loop order the running inverse gauge couplings meet in MSSM (minimal supersymmetric standard model) provided the superpartner masses are in a suitable range, but not in the SM), and for the possibility that it might provide a solution to the SM ``fine tuning problem".
+Supersymmetry (SUSY) has been considered in QFT for a considerable length of time because of its possible benefit for eliminating divergences, its properties with respect to grand unified theories (GUTS) (since at 1 loop order the running inverse gauge couplings meet in MSSM (minimal supersymmetric standard model) but not in the SM (provided the superpartner masses are in a suitable range)), and for the possibility that it might provide a solution to the SM ``fine tuning problem".